 Our focus this half term is number and place value.
 We will be focusing on children knowing the value of each digit within a number.
 We will be identifying thousands, hundreds, tens and ones moving on to problem solving and reasoning challenges.
 The small steps to success can be found on the Maths curriculum page.

-Our shared reading text in class for this half term is: The BFG by Roald Dahl
+Our shared reading text in class for this half term is: The Great Chocoplot by Chris Callaghan.

 We will exploring this text through daily reading practise and will answer comprehension questions on a Friday to ensure we have fully understood what has been read.

 In writing, we will be focusing on using a variety of suitable language features, while continuing to look at a range of texts.
-Our core text this half term will be ‘Here We Are’ by Oliver Jeffers.
 We will also be looking at non fiction facts files, poetry and letter writing.